Vakhtang Chabukiani: Return to Tbilisi

 In 1941, Chabukiani returned to Georgia and served as the chief dancer and choreographer at the Tbilisi Theatre of Opera and Ballet until 1973, when he took charge of the Tbilisi Choreographic School.
 He played a major role in developing ballet in Georgia and in the training of a new generation of dancers.
-Among Chabukiani's students were Vladimir Djouloukhadze, Irina Jandieri, Nino (Nina) Ananiashvili, Irma Nioradze, Nikolay Tsiskaridze and Igor Zelensky, as well as David Makhateli, Elene Glurdjidze, Lali Kandelaki, and Zakharia Amonashvili.
+Among Chabukiani's students were Vladimir Djouloukhadze, Irina Jandieri, Nino (Nina) Ananiashvili, Irma Nioradze, Nikolay Tsiskaridze and Igor Zelensky, as well as David Makhateli, Elena Glurjidze, Lali Kandelaki, and Zakharia Amonashvili.
 "My principles remain unchanged", he argued, "Georgian Classic Ballet must be established on the national basis, folklore elements must be organically confluent with the classic ones, but the proportions must be carefully distributed and strictly defined…".

 In his documentary The Wizard of Dance: Vakhtang Chabukiani, Kote Makharadze recalls about the Tbilisi premiere of the ballet The Heart of the Mountains: "Georgian folk dance of the warriors "Khorumi" from the third act, enriched by unexpected passages, chords and cascades of ballet steps, had been ending with a fiery dance "Mtiuluri (Mountain Dance)" performing by Chabukiani in a duet with the outstanding folk dancer, founder of National Ballet, Iliko Sukhishvili.
 And when the two great masters, having different plastics, crossed their arms on the stage of art, used to become the real firework of dance… Just that dance became the first stone of building in excitable Georgian National Ballet…"

 Chabukiani also worked on several films and staged ballets throughout the world: Glory of the Kirov (1940), Stars of the Russian Ballet (1953), Masters of the Georgian Ballet (1955), and The Moor of Venice: Othello '1960).

 In 1958 in Moscow, his ballet The Moor of Venice: Othello, with music by Aleksandr Machavariani and a stage design by Simon Virsaladze, premiered on the occasion of Georgian Art Decade; the leading roles were performed by himself, Vera Tsignadze, and Zurab Kikaleishvili.
 He was awarded the Lenin Prize, the second ballet artist after Galina Ulanova in 1957.
 Maya Plisetskaya wrote: "The Moor personalized by Vakhtang Chabukiani is incomparable.
 His Othello represents the simplicity, plainness, wisdom and child naivety.
 This is a glory of people who created this unforgettable masterpiece".
 The Kirov premiere of Othello was noted by the press as truly "Chaliapin's performance".
 Howard Thompson, in a New York Times review of a 1960 film version, described it as "Shakespeare with electricity".
 Chabukiani invited Mikhail Dudko to perform the role of Brabantio in the film version, although his career had been ended by the Soviet regime.

 In 1961, Chabukiani choreographed Maurice Ravel's Boléro; in 1967, a new ballet Sunrise/განთიადი, to a score by F. Glonti; and in 1980, the one-act ballet Appassionata, to music Ludwig van Beethoven's Piano Sonata No. 23.